AdobeDocs/audience-manager.de-DE/help/using/features/segments/trait-recommendations.md

 ![](assets/three-base-traits-numbered.png)

 Durch Klicken auf eine Eigenschaft wird ein Popup-Fenster geöffnet, wie im Bild unten dargestellt.
-Wenn die empfohlenen Eigenschaften nicht Teil des Segments sind, können Sie sie dem Segment durch Drücken von **+** hinzufügen.
+If the recommended traits are not part of the segment, you can add them to the segment by pressing **+**.

 ![](assets/add_to_segments.png)